An old rhyme by Douglas Wilson:

 [Please note that the unbiblical distinction between the head and the heart is a great way to explain away verses like Mark 16:16 and Galatians 1:8-9.]

 To Wilson, grace gives a doctrinal license to sin.
 That is, no matter how great the heresy, Mr. Wilson will not judge even Pelagians lost, since to him it would be to deny salvation by grace.
 So Galatians 1:8-9 is irrelevant in the theology of Doug Wilson.
 If Wilson were consistent in his rejection of Scripture, he would tell the Apostle Paul that he should not say that ANYONE is anathema (cf. Galatians 1:8-9) since we are “saved by grace and not by doctrinal precision, etc.” [Please see Doctrinal Regeneration and Some Form of Doctrinal Perfectionism? for refutations of scores of fashionable canards–CD]

-In reply to what Marc said about the doctrine of Pelagians I had written:
+I wrote this in reply to what the fellow said about the doctrine of Pelagians:

 “Correct.
 And if anyone would say that a Pelagian is a non-believer of the gospel and thus unregenerate, then Wilson will say that you are denying the gospel of free grace.
 If someone says that those who deny grace and affirm works are lost, then Wilson will say that you are denying grace.
 This makes no Biblical sense whatsoever.”

 The fellow then replied to what I said above: